cdoucet/intphys/Pictures_examples/O2/README.md

 ![mask](Test/occluded/dynamic_1/3/masks/video.gif)
 ![scene](Test/occluded/dynamic_1/3/scene/video.gif)

-###### 4th video
+###### Impossible 2

-* Magic actor starts with a shape and changes it as it goes behind the occluder (but the other way around than in the previous video).
+* Magic actor starts with a shape and changes it as it goes behind the occluder (but the other way around than in the previous run).

 ![depth](Test/occluded/dynamic_1/4/depth/video.gif)
 ![mask](Test/occluded/dynamic_1/4/masks/video.gif)